 Marcus also notes that although many people may feel like budget constraints are stopping them from living more sustainably, many brands offer multiple options to fit a variety of price points.

 Eco + amour is currently working on expanding the brand across Canada and looking for more mission-aligned retail partners to collaborate with.
 The company is part of a growing number of Canadian green beauty brands leading the charge in sustainability.
-Recently, beauty and wellness brands have stepped up to advocate for climate change policy.
+Recently, green beauty and wellness brands have stepped up to advocate for climate change policy.

 eco + amour sells refillable beauty and home products to reduce waste.
 Lead photo courtesy eco + amour.